Capital-News-Service/missed_votes/missed_votes_tutorial.md

 * Import requests
 * Use requests.get to call URL for "get recent personal explanations"
 * Headers for authenticating xapikey
-* Print json as string in console
+* Print json as string in console to test

 ```
+import requests

 #opens and reads apikey.json
 apikey={}
 with open("keys/apikey.json") as file: